paulpacaud/paulpacaud.github.io/_portfolio/portfolio-1.md

 The size of the matrices "PTDF" is therefore 130*14 i.e each matrix contains 1820 cells to forecast.

 ### Further details
 Due to confidentiality, further details on the code and methodology cannot be disclosed at this time.
-All what is said in this page come from public data and don't describe the methods used in my company.
+All what is said in this page comes from public data and doesn't describe the methods used in my company.